harrisonkwhite/zeta_framework/README.md

 # Zeta Framework

-This is a data-oriented framework for developing both small-scale and large-scale 2D games.
+This is a data-oriented framework for developing both small-scale and large-scale 2D games for PC.

 It was originally written in C, though has been switched to a strictly procedural subset of C++ 20 to leverage useful features like operator overloading, function overloading, constexpr, templates, and more.